Steven Dyer

 TechnipFMC

-• Managed master equipment certification folder using Excel to streamline data retrieval for audits and inspection.
+• Managed master equipment certification folder using Excel to streamline data retrieval for audits and inspections.

 • Conducted site inspections to monitor subsea project progress and ensure compliance with quality standards.